IsmaelEzequiel/ReflexChat/README.md

 ### Unit & Integration Tests

+0. *I only added some integration tests on the API due the time, but for future implementations, I would add cypress too*

 1. Set up environment variables:

   - Copy `env.test.example` to `.env.test` and configure your database for test and base url.